 These jars are perfect for storing nut butter!
 Make your own and then store it in the glass jar.

 10. Salad Dressing, Marinades and Sauces

 Jars are also perfect for storing salad dressing, marinades and sauces.
 Do you make your own at home?
-I do all the time, and I even make my own sub sandwich dressing.
-Here's a quick and easy recipe for jazzing up your sandwich.
-And remember to store it in the jar!
+I do all the time, and these jars are the best for storing dressing!

 11. Hummus & Veggie Snack Storage Going to work and adventuring both require snacks.
 Well let's be real, everything requires snacks.
 Sometimes you need to bring something to keep you going.
 I love eating hummus and veggies, and these jars make the perfect vessel.
 Wash and chop whatever veggies you like.
 Here I used sweet peppers, carrots and celery.
 Add hummus to the bottom of the jar, and put the veggies on top.
 It's the perfect dipping vessel!